What is Viscosity?

 1. Dynamic viscosity, also known as absolute viscosity, is the tangential force per unit area required to move one horizontal plane with respect to another horizontal plane at a unit velocity when maintained a unit distance apart by the fluid.

 Ways to Measure Viscosity

-Before the begining of the 20th Century, in the 1800's, the first measurements of vicsosity were made using capillary tube methods.
-Start with that the following is a brief summary of the different techniques/instruments that have been developed and are in use today.
+Way back in the 1800's, the first measurements of viscosity were made using capillary tube methods.
+The following is a brief summary of the different techniques and instruments that have since been developed, and are in use today.

 The earliest methods for measuring viscosity were based on using capillary tubes and measuring the time it took for a volume of liquid to pass through the length of the tube.
 These developments were in place before the turn of the 20th century and are known as Ostwald or Ubbelohde viscometers.

 Similar to this method is the Zahn Cup, which is a small container with a handle, and a small hole in the bottom.
 The time it takes to empty the cup through the hole is correlated to viscosity.
 The Zahn cup is often used in the paint industry.